-How are the mobility activities under the Erasmus accreditation going to be coordinated and supervised in your mobility consortium?
+How are the mobility activities under the Erasmus accreditation going to be coordinated and supervised in your organisation?

-- · How did you decide who will be your consortium's Erasmus coordinator? - Who will be responsible for monitoring and ensuring that the Erasmus quality standards are being respected by all participating organisations? - How is your organisation's management going to be involved in the implementation of mobility activities under the Erasmus accreditation?
+- How did you decide who will be your organisation's Erasmus coordinator? - Who will be responsible for monitoring and ensuring that the Erasmus quality standards are being respected? - How is your organisation's management going to be involved in the implementation of mobility activities under the Erasmus accreditation?